 If you are getting more serious about investing in Tulum Real Estate, and would like to work with Ron on this, please keep reading to maximize your peace of mind and return on your Caribbean investment.

-I would love to help you make your Tulum dream come true, with peace of mind!
+I am passionate about making sure expats are in trusted hands and make secure investments in Tulum.
+I would love to help guide you through the process of making your Tulum dream come true, with peace of mind and security!

-It also means you have a team behind you with negotiation, local representation, providing market insight into fair market value and assisting with the due diligence of buying property in Tulum….above and beyond the typical Realtor services.
+It also means you have a team behind you for expert local representation and negotiation, delivering market opportunities and insight into fair market value.
+We are hands on with the due diligence of investment in Tulum.

 When you buy Mexico Real Estate, Realtors will usually be there at closing, but for the most part once you have made the decision to buy, your good Realtor will submit and mediate your offer and then provide you a list of attorneys, Notarios and banks that you will need to contact to complete your investment.
-I have personally bought and sold properties in Mexico and spoken to many others that have done the same, that level of service is common.
+I have personally bought and sold Tulum properties and have spoken to many expats that have done the same, that level of service is common.

 We save you money and time, by handling many of those purchase details for you at a reduced rate.
-We are generally about 1/2 the expense for attorney related services.
+We are generally about 1/2 the Mexico attorney related services expense.
+We are engaged with you throughout the process, from showings and your offer, through the due diligence and at closing.
+We are there with you, to make sure your investment is secure and at the best possible price.

 You are going to need those professional services for title research and to get your trust or Fideicomiso established, plus we handle any private contracts between you and the seller and offer translation services throughout the process and your closing.

-Buying Real Estate in Mexico, especially with a trust/fideicomiso is much different than in the U.S. We would all like to trust our Realtor to make sure title is good, but you should also insist a third party verify it as well…especially in Mexico.
+Buying Real Estate in Mexico, especially with a Trust/Fideicomiso is much different than in the U.S.

 With our Tulum Buyers Agent Service…